A Complete Guide to Three Cities in Malta: Vittoriosa, Senglea and Cospicua

 Map of the Three Cities in Malta

-Here is an interactive Malta Three Cities map which can be useful for your walking tour.
-Just a quick glance shows all the highlights.
-To navigate, click on the pins or links in the text and you’ll be taken to Google Maps.
+Below is an interactive map of Malta’s Three Cities, perfect for your walking tour.
+You can find all the highlights marked with pins.
+To navigate, simply click on the pins or links in the text, and you’ll be directed to Google Maps.

 If you prefer a guided Malta Three Cities tour, click here to book one.